qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

 ```
 which takes the evaluation function and a term and, if the rule applies, will return the evaluation of that term.

+This is a rule for evaluation using big-step semantics.
+Our rules fully evaluate terms, and they have access to the final evaluation function -- which we are building out of these rules -- in order to evaluate subterms when that is required.

-We also have a type for rules in continuation-passing style:
+We have a different version of this type which is in continuation-passing style:
 ```haskell
 newtype EvalRuleK tm =
   EvalRuleK (forall r. (tm -> tm) -> (tm -> r) -> (tm -> r) -> tm -> r)
 ```
-which will allow for us to combine rules with much better performance.
+which will help us get a performance boost.

 The constructor takes an evaluator function, a function to run if the rule applies, a function to run if the rule does not apply, and a term.
 If the rule matches the first function will be called with the evaluated term, otherwise the second function will be called with the input term.
 We'll see the effect of that shortly.